I believe pets are among God's greatest gifts to us. They offer not just companionship but also unconditional love.

 4. Keep Your Dog Indoors

 Your furbaby will be most comfortable indoors in the summer.
 If you don't want him on your furniture, train him to stay on the floor.
-Provide him with an open crate or bed so he has a place of his own.
+Provide him with a cozy open crate or bed so he has a place of his own.
 Keep it in a quiet location, such as in the corner of a room, and away from the TV or windows.
 This will help him feel relaxed.
 Consider keeping his bed in the room where you most hang out, as he will likely want to be near you when you're home.

 Never, ever leave your dog inside a car on a hot day.
 Even when parked in the shade with the windows cracked, the temperature inside a vehicle climbs rapidly and can cause death to your pup within minutes.
 Even for brief errands, it's always best to leave your canine home on very warm days.